jonathanishhorowicz/modelling_phylogeny_in_16srrna_using_string_kernels/README.md

 ## GP simulations (Figures 7 and 8)

-To produce Figures 7 and 8 run
+To produce Figures 7 and 8, from this directory run

 ```sh
 cd run